arduino/docs-content/content/arduino-cloud/01.getting-started/06.dashboard-widgets/dashboard-widgets.md

 ![Sticky Note](assets/widget-sticky-note.png)

 The sticky note widget can be used to write important notes or to categorize your widgets.

 The sticky note can **not** be linked with a variable, and is designed to keep notes only while using a dashboard.
+It does support the use of markdown, so that you can create titles, links, code blocks etc.